sasidhara-kashyap0903/PizzaBot-azure-master/README.md

 ## **Chapter-I**
 ## Objective

-In this project, I would be using QnA Maker Service to make a Chatbot that orders your favourite food like Pizzas, Cakes, Ice Creams and Garlic Bread.
-It provides rating facility through the given form.
+In this project, I would be using QnA Maker Service to make a Chatbot that orders your favorite food like Pizzas, Cakes, Ice Creams, and Garlic Bread.
+It provides a rating facility through the given form.
 ## Problem Statement
-Develop a Chatbot for Pizza that greets the customer, provides the menu to choose from the given menu, orders your favorite food from the given digit typed by the customer and provides rating facility through the given form.
+Develop a Chatbot for Pizza that greets the customer, provides a menu to choose from the given menu, orders your favorite food from the given digit typed by the customer, and provides a rating facility through the given form.
 ## Problem Context
-The purpose of chat bots is to support and scale business teams in their relations with customers.
-It could live in any major chat applications like Facebook Messenger, Slack, Telegram, Text Messages.
+The purpose of chatbots is to support and scale business teams in their relations with customers.
+It could live in any major chat applications like Facebook Messenger, Slack, Telegram, or Text Messages.
 Chatbot applications streamline interactions between people and services, enhancing customer experience.
-At the same time, they offer companies new opportunities to improve the customers engagement process and operational efficiency by reducing the typical cost of customer service.
-This project is focussed on building a custom chatbot that will be your fundamental step of the learning curve of building your own professional chatbots.
+At the same time, they offer companies new opportunities to improve the customer engagement process and operational efficiency by reducing the typical cost of customer service.
+This project is focused on building a custom chatbot that will be your fundamental step of the learning curve of building your own professional chatbots.
 But you must be tired of the weird chat bots out there in the world which are made for business purposes?
 In this project, we would be building an extensive Chatbot service, to which you can talk.
 And talking to a chatbot would not be business driven.
 It would just be casual conversations.
 Collaborating with these types of APIs is very much critical as in today's world the popular chatbots do much more than simply having a data-driven conversation; to supplement additional user-oriented features.

 ## What is a Microsoft Azure QnA Maker Service?
 QnA Maker is a cloud-based Natural Language Processing (NLP) service that allows you to create a natural conversational layer over your data.
 It is used to find the most appropriate answer for any input from your custom knowledge base (KB) of information.
-QnA Maker is commonly used to build conversational client applications, which include social media applications, chat bots, and speech-enabled desktop applications.
+QnA Maker is commonly used to build conversational client applications, which include social media applications, chatbots, and speech-enabled desktop applications.
 QnA Maker does not store customer data.
-All customer data (question answers and chat logs) is stored in the region the customer deploys the dependent service instances in.
+All customer data (question answers and chat logs) is stored in the region where the customer deploys the dependent service instances.
 For more details on dependent services see here.
 This documentation contains the following article types:
-•	The quickstarts are step-by-step instructions that let you make calls to the service and get results in a short period of time.
+•	The quickstarts are step-by-step instructions that let you make calls to the service and get results in a short period.
 •	The how-to guides contain instructions for using the service in more specific or customized ways.
 •	The conceptual articles provide in-depth explanations of the service's functionality and features.
 •	Tutorials are longer guides that show you how to use the service as a component in broader business solutions.